Back from the Grave (series)

-Back from the Grave is a series compilation albums of 1960s garage rock created and compiled by Tim Warren and released by Crypt Records.
-The series originally consisted of eight LP records released between 1983 and 1992.
-Volumes seven and eight were double albums.
-Starting in 1994, the series was reissued on compact disc.
+Back from the Grave is a series compilation albums of 1960s garage rock created and compiled by Tim Warren and released by Crypt Records since 1983.
+Starting in 1993, the series was reissued on compact disc.
 Due to the longer playing times offered by CDs, the first seven volumes were contained on four discs, save for a few tracks that were omitted.
 And, while all of the songs on the first four CDs are included on first seven vinyl albums, they do not necessarily correspond to the individual LPs bearing their same titles.
 However, the Volume 8 CD corresponds almost directly its LP double-LP counterpart, but with the addition of four bonus tracks not included on the LP.
-The eight vinyl albums are titled consecutively "Back from the Grave, Volume 1, Volume 2, Volume 3, Volume 4, Volume 5, Volume 6, Volume 7, Volume 8, Volume 9, and Voume 10".
+The eight vinyl albums are titled consecutively "Back from the Grave, Volume 1, Volume 2, Volume 3, Volume 4, Volume 5, Volume 6, Volume 7, Volume 8, Volume 9, and Volume 10".
 In similar fashion the five CDs are titled "Back from the Grave, Volume 1, Volume 2, Volume 3, Volume 4, Volume 8, and Volumes 9 & 10" (which are both included on one CD).
 There are no volumes 5, 6, or 7 for the CDs.
 Two separate LPs for Volume 9 and 10 were released in 2015 as well one CD, released the same year, which combines Volumes 9 and 10 onto one double-length disc.

 Description

-The music
+Music

 Unlike many garage rock compilations, the Back from the Grave series focuses exclusively on the rawer and more aggressive side of the genre.
 Psychedelic rock is categorically excluded.
 The series also includes very few pop- or folk-oriented songs.
 As a result, the albums are primarily populated by louder songs that are characterized by fuzztone guitars, rough vocals, and are clearly influenced by groups such as the Rolling Stones, The Yardbirds, the early Kinks, and the Pretty Things.
 The lyrics and performances tended to focus on anger, lust, and cheating girlfriends, matching the often chaotic music.
 According to the liner notes, the songs were recorded by American groups, between 1964 and 1967.